Overkill-RP/BTNs-Response/README.md

 - Any communication shared with the community has been done with transparency and proof
 - I have no interest in drama—only accountability and honesty
 - My intent to prove that the person responsible for the downfall of Overkill RP, was not me, but you!
+- For clarity, I didn't take anything from Overkill RP, we are building from scratch with a community that we actually care about!

 ## Final Thoughts